koliajaykr/course-r4bee/content/authors/admin/_index.md

 Hello,

 In this course, you will learn data science using R from scratch.
 It is equally good for students and professionals.
-Purpose of this course is to build your confidence by introducing the basics of R, data wrangling, data visualisation, R Markdown and slide-crafting using **xaringan** package.
+Purpose of this course is to build your confidence by introducing the basics of R, data wrangling, basics of statistics, data visualisation, R Markdown and slide-crafting using **xaringan**.

 Right now lectures and practice sessions are combined.
 In one batch maximum thirty participants will be registered.
-This increases interaction and focuses upon the learning of each participant.
+It increases interaction and focus upon the learning of each participant.

-English will be used as the medium of instruction.
+English will be the medium of instruction.
 I can teach in Hindi as well if required.

 If you have any course related query or a teaching opportunity for me then I will be very happy 🙂 to read your email.